Your Mentoring Program Can Be

 WHAT does your AUDIENCE need to get and what do YOU need to get for the program to succeed?

-HOW are you creating or how will you create measurable RESULTS for BOTH your audience AND your organization?
+HOW are you creating or how will you create measurable RESULTS for your organization?

 Collaboration Without Structure Is Chaos